Neural optimization of the most probable paths of 3D active Brownian particles

 By directly minimizing the OMI, we have determined the MPP under the given boundary conditions.
 To further discuss the effects of thermal fluctuations, one must employ the statistical formulation of the Onsager-Machlup principle, as detailed in Ref.~\cite{PRE044104}.
 In this formulation, we introduce a stochastic observable and consider a modified (shifted) OMI that is maximized to obtain the cumulant generating function of the observable.
 Such a statistical treatment successfully describes the fluctuating dynamics of fluids under both equilibrium and nonequilibrium conditions~\cite{PRE044104} and has been further applied to informational active matter~\cite{Yasuda2025}.
 Our future task is to maximize the modified OMI of an ABP by using the NN approach to investigate the effects of thermal fluctuations.

 While we have determined the phase diagrams of the MPPs in Figs.~\ref{fig2}(f) and \ref{fig3}(f), the nature of the corresponding transitions merits further investigation.
 For example, the transitions I$\rightarrow$U and U$\rightarrow$H are both discontinuous with respect to the curvature and torsion [see Fig.~\ref{fig2}(d)].
 The transition from in-plane to helical MPPs appears analogous to symmetry breaking in elastic rods.
-The connection between 3D optimal paths in active systems and Euler buckling or elastica theory of elastic rods under compression~\cite{AudolyBook} will be addressed in future work.
+The connection between 3D optimal paths in active systems and Euler buckling or the elastica theory of elastic rods under compression~\cite{AudolyBook} will be addressed in future work.

 Machine learning (ML) techniques have recently been applied to a range of active-matter problems, such as motility-induced phase separation in ABPs and active-nematic hydrodynamics~\cite{Dulaney2021,Colen2021}.
-The variational neural-network framework circumvents the difficulties associated with building analytic theories and the numerical challenges encountered in directly solving high-dimensional equations.
+The variational neural-network framework circumvents the difficulties associated with building analytical theories and the numerical challenges encountered in directly solving high-dimensional equations.
+In conventional methods, one must search for multiple solution branches and then identify the MPP by comparing the corresponding OMI values.
+The current neural-network framework avoids this complicated procedure and directly yields the MPP.
 Our approach enables the systematic exploration of MPPs in active systems and can be extended to rare-event problems such as optimal transport of ABPs between distinct potentials in 3D space~\cite{Das2024}.
 Combining ML optimization with the Onsager-Machlup principle offers a general strategy for studying nonequilibrium processes in active matter, providing a direct bridge between microscopic dynamics and emergent large-scale behaviors.